alexandergerber/courses-tsa/chapter2.md

 `@instructions`
-Split the series of monthly closing prices (`close`) in two parts; one from the January 2007 until December 2012 and on with the remaining data.
+Split the series of monthly closing prices (`close`) in two parts; one from January 2007 until December 2012 and one with the remaining data.

-Assign the first part to the variable `closeFirst` and the second part to the variable `closeLast`.
+Assign the first part to the variable `close1` and the second part to the variable `close2`.

 Plot the two series next to each other.

 `@hint`
-Split the series of monthly closing prices (`close`) in two part; one from the January 2007 until December 2012 and on with the remaining data.

-Plot the two series next to each other.

 `@pre_exercise_code`
 ```{r}